SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### IMPOSING ATTITUDE

-You command any room you walk into.
+You command any room you [[Walk|walk]] into.
 While you are present, each hero with you is treated as having a Renown 2 higher than usual for the purpose of negotiations and influencing tests.
 Additionally, each hero with you has a double edge on tests made to stop combat and start a negotiation with the other side.

 ##### I READ YOUR BOOK!